exonum/exonum-doc/src/get-started/java-binding.md

 lifetime of these objects is limited by the scope of the method to which they are passed to.

-Exonum stores elements in the collections as byte arrays.
-Therefore, a serialization for values stored in the collection must be provided.
+Exonum stores elements in collections as byte arrays.
+Therefore, a serialization for values stored in collection must be provided.
 See [Serialization](#serialization) for details.

 !!! note "Example of ProofMapIndex Creation"